ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 - define any Lua table, including the `snip_params` table, with curly braces,
 - find the list of possible table parameter keys in the LuaSnip docs at `:help luasnip-snippets`,
-- use `key=value` syntax to set each of the tables.
+- use `key=value` syntax to set each of the table's keys.

-Since that might sound vague, here is a concrete example of creating a snippet with a bunch of parameters manually specified, to give you a feel for how this works.
+Since that might sound vague, here is a concrete example of a "Hello, world!" snippet with a bunch of parameters manually specified, to give you a feel for how this works.

 ```lua
 require("luasnip").snippet(